Insights

 Erin: In February, Catalyst with Shayle Kann did a two part conversation on 2024 decarbonization trends with Nat Bullard, who is absolutely wizard on the topic.
 The conversation is about Nat’s 200-page slide deck on decarbonization that covers everything from batteries to tax credits and the shifting solar market.
 It’s truly a remarkable look at how energy, and other sectors, are changing.
 It puts the energy transition in a broader context than just electric utilities.

-GridX Nabs a Communicator Award for Its With Great Power Podcast
+GridX Nabs a Communicator Award for With Great Power

-GridX Nabs a Communicator Award for Its With Great Power Podcast
+GridX Nabs a Communicator Award for With Great Power

-The Award of Distinction recognizes With Great Power for exceeding industry standards in quality and achievement in business-to-business communications.
+With Great Power recognized for exceeding industry standards in business-to-business communications.

 Published